ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 Test suites
 -----------

-The test suites verify the server-side and testable requirements listed in the requirement specification.
-The test suites call the protocol adapter to send and receive messages between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consist of a series of test cases which are categorized into several scenarios.
+Test suites verify the server-side and testable requirements listed in the requirement specification.
+Test suites call the protocol adapter to send and receive messages between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
+A test suite consists of a series of test cases that are categorized into several scenarios.

 ### Shared test suite

 The fifteen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behaviors in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
-The following table lists the scenarios designed in the shared test suite:
+The following table lists the scenarios in the shared test suite:

  Scenario| Description
 :------------ | :-------------